Declutter kids’ toys with my free printable decluttering calendar, and have a completely organized playroom by the end of the month!

-If your kiddos are having trouble letting go of things that you know they really don't play with anymore, you could do a trial run where you box up the toys and put them in a storage spot like the basement or garage for a bit to see if they miss the items or never give them a second thought.
+If your kiddos are having trouble letting go of things that you know they really don’t play with anymore, you could do a trial run.
+Box up the toys that you’re thinking of getting rid of and put them in a storage spot like the basement or garage for a bit to see if they miss the items or never give them a second thought.

 3. Put items back in an organized way.

-Though it might take a little bit of time to extract all of the toys from the same category, the nice thing is that when you have them all grouped together and have gotten rid of the items your kids are no longer using, you can easily see what type of bin or storage container would be appropriate for the items you have left.
+It might take a little bit of time to extract all of the toys from the same category.
+But the nice thing is that when you have them all grouped together and have gotten rid of the items your kids are no longer using, you can easily see what type of bin or storage container would be appropriate for the items you have left.

-I tend to go for a lot of bins that are open at the top for toys because I figure that the easier it is for the boys to put the items away, the more likely the are to actually do so!
+I tend to go for a lot of bins that are open at the top for toys.
+I figure that the easier it is for the boys to put the items away, the more likely the are to actually do so!

 4. But what if I don’t have a dedicated playroom?